 In 1998, under the business name Boyer Educational Resources, Susan and partner, Len, produced their first publication: Understanding Everyday Australian.
 This became the first of many English literacy support resources.
 Now Boyer Educational Resources publishes resources for an international market.

 In 2011, Susan produced her twentieth title, People in Australia’s Past: Their Stories, Their Achievements (a storybook, a language workbook and audio narration of the stories) which combined her love of writing and Australian history.Read less

-Susan’s current research relates to the next book in her Australian history series, which continues the story of Bennelong as he sails back through Sydney Heads on his return from England and three long years away from his homeland.
+Susan also plans a sequel to her non-fiction narrative, Across Great Divides, continuing the story of Aboriginal man, Bennelong, as he sails back through Sydney Heads on his return from England and three long years away from his homeland.
 The book also relates the ongoing stories of convict experiences, the discoveries of explorers such as Matthew Flinders and frontier encounters in remote places such as Van Diemens Land (modern day Tasmania).
 It recounts the struggles, challenges and escapades of all those involved in the colony’s development, told through the words of those who lived them.